Probiotics: the Gut-Brain Connection

 In a study published in the American Journal of Clinical Nutrition, researchers found that oral administration of Lactobacillus plantarum daily for 6 weeks significantly decreased both markers of oxidative stress (37% reduction) and inflammation (42% decrease) in healthy men and women.

-Probiotics for Brain Health
+Probiotics for brain health

 The growing research indicates more critical connections between gut and brain.
 Gut microbes communicate to the central nervous system through at least three parallel and interacting channels involving nervous, endocrine, and immune signaling mechanisms (1).
 But more studies are warranted to understand the connection better.

-Probiotics for Better Mood
+Probiotics for better mood

 The “feel-good” neurotransmitter serotonin is also made in the gut.
 Many medications, including antibiotics, can negatively alter your gut microbiome.
-Certain antivirals, antipsychotics, and chemotherapy drugs also have “antibiotic-like” side effects according to new research published in Nature (2).
+Certain medicines and drugs also have “antibiotic-like” side effects according to new research published in Nature (2).
 It’s encouraging to know that positive change can be affected by adopting a diet that repopulates your gut with “good” bacteria and probiotic supplements that can help create a healthier gut.

 With the significance of the gut-brain axis in brain health and performance, it’s a very good idea to consume 1- 2 servings of fermented foods daily.
 Fermented foods contain live bacteria or active cultures, which contribute a diverse array of microorganisms to the existing gut microbiota and thus have the potential to affect health.